- Supply chain segmentation is a method of inventory classification.

 It is important to have questions ready when interviewing different vendors.
 The questions below can help prospective clients to understand what type of software they are dealing with within this space.

 - Is this product segmentation or inventory optimization software?

 - Where can the service level be set in the application (i.e. product/location, customer, location)?

 One of the first places to start is with the forecast-ability of the product location combination or PLC.
 Forecast-ability is a measure of how predictive the selected forecast model is.
 This is often presented within forecast systems as the fitted R-Square.
 Applications can sometimes provide the fitted R-Square for not only the individual PLC.

 They can also do this for the complete product database — or a weighed PLC value.
-Variability factors can be used to determine the forecast-ability of a PLC with a formula as is explained in this article.
+Variability factors can be used to determine the forecast-ability of a PLC with a formula, as is explained in this article.

 A PLC can then be coded for whether it is forecast-able.
-If it is forecast-able, this leads to another set of questions, and if it is not forecast-able, this leads to a different set of questions.
+If it is forecast-able, this leads to another set of questions, and if it is not forecast-able, this leads to a different set of problems.
 To help people follow this conditional logic, it is programmed in the calculation form below.
 Try switching the first drop down between forecast-able and unforecast-able to see how the rest of the calculation form changes.

 Forecast Model Used